 Many insurers pay an annual dividend to policyholders.
 Insurance dividends are usually the money that is left over from all the premiums collected after overhead expenses and claims are paid.
-They are non-taxable because the IRS considers them a return of premium rather than a traditional dividend; so they are a great way to get some extra money out of your life insurance.
+They are non-taxable because the IRS considers them a return of premium rather than a traditional dividend so they are a great way to get some extra money out of your life insurance.

 Another option is called surrender value.
-Generally speaking, after a policy has been in force for at least three years and the policy has accumulated some cash value, you can cancel the policy and take the surrender value in a cash payment.
-In the early years of a policy there are usually fees involved that will reduce the cash value.
+Generally speaking, after a policy has been in force for at least three years and has accumulated some cash value, you can cancel the policy and take the surrender value in a cash payment.
+In the early years of a policy, there are usually fees involved that will reduce the cash value.